 Step 3 – Seal the bottle, give it a few shakes, to begin with; then shake again every 1-2 weeks

-Step 4 – You’ll need to wait around eight weeks for the full extraction to take place
+Step 4 – You’ll need to wait around 6-12 months for the full extraction to take place

 Ok, so that’s the basics of how to make your gift, but there are a couple of variations and options that you’ll want to consider before you’re ready to get started.